MSomkar95/MSomkar95/README.md

 💬 PERSONAL MISSION: To help businesses with informed data-decision making.

-💼 A freelance data visualization consultant just like a mercenary ready for the hunt 😆 (glad you believed me 👏).
+💼 A freelance data visualization consultant currently offerinng services in data visualization using MS Power BI.

 🕴️ Former Associate Sales Analyst at Hawkins